Sailing at the 1900 Summer Olympics – 1 to 2 ton: Notes

-Since Hélène de Pourtalès was the first female Olympic starter in the modern Olympics she holds the first Olympic medals won by a woman.
-However the Swiss team did not win the first medals for Switzerland, that honor goes to Louis Zutter during the 1896 Olympics.
+Since Hélène de Pourtalès was the first female Olympic starter in the modern Olympics, she holds the first Olympic medals won by a woman.
+However her Swiss team did not win the first medals for Switzerland, that honor goes to Louis Zutter during the 1896 Olympics.

 Other information

 Initially only the race on 22 May 1900 was part of the Olympic program.
 However the race on the 25 May 1900, initially part of the Exposition Universelle program, was afterwards awarded with an Olympic status.